cjl12377/Personal-Telegram-Bot/README.md

 3. Fill in **Telegram token** and **bot name** in **chatbot_proper.py**

 4. Bot is setup and should work.
 Start it locally by running chatbot_proper.py in Terminal.
 Then, send your first input message on Telegram and you should get a response according to your intens.json.

+The bot is setup but is now only running on local server, meaning you have to keep the script running on your laptop for it to work.

+Next step, deploying on an online server like AWS so it will always be accessible.
+I haven't done that yet but you can check out how to online.
+Will update once I do it.

+This has been a personal project starting from 0 knowledge of coding and python.
+Thus, the arguments are less than "pythonic" and I'm sure can be done better.
+Any suggested improvements would be appreciated.
+I haven't found something like this online so its available here.